Code-Institute-Org/gitpod-full-template/README.md

 Another blue button should appear to click: *Open Browser*.

 In Gitpod you have superuser security privileges by default.
-Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the backend lessons.
+Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.

 ## Updates Since The Instructional Video

 We continually tweak and adjust this template to help give you the best experience.
-Here are the updates since the original video was made:
+Here is the version history:

+**October 21 2020:** Versions of the HTMLHint, Prettier, Bootstrap4 CDN and Auto Close extensions updated.
+The Python extension needs to stay the same version for now.

 **October 08 2020:** Additional large Gitpod files (`core.mongo*` and `core.python*`) are now hidden in the Explorer, and have been added to the `.gitignore` by default.